Cost in Use - Performance or Price?

 Brands that produce good quality products garner a reputation, and there’s a definite value here, particularly for wearers building their own brand.
 So wearing safety footwear from a brand renowned for trusted, high-quality goods can reflect very positively on the wearer and the safety values they hold.

-The quality and value of V12’s safety footwear have helped many wearers, companies and councils to address their safety footwear problems and make considerable savings over time.
+The quality, value and high performance of V12’s safety footwear have helped many wearers, companies and councils to address their safety footwear problems and make considerable savings over time.
 Just one example of this is when we worked with a large Scottish council to help them with a safety boot solution which brought them outstanding results as well as a big financial gain.

 The problem